QutEcoacoustics/emu/docs/fixes.md

 ```

 This is a subset of files from a deployment.
 There are two `data` partial files that were produced.
-Note on of the files is empty (has `0` bytes) and the other is not.
+Note one of the files is empty (has `0` bytes) and the other is not.

 Let's fix them: